neurorave/neurorave/index.md

 In this section, we further analyze how different methods behave in terms of control quality.
 To do so, we trained a separate model for each of the 6 descriptors, and a model for all descriptors at once (termed C-RAVE (m.) and F-RAVE (m.)).
 We analyze the correlation between target and output attributes when changing a single descriptor.

+**Attributes coming from classical synthesizers control signals**

 As experiments, we first simulates the behavior faders sliding by taking rampes up, rampes down, sinusoides and sawtooth as modulators.
-Then, we select as modulators the attributes of other samples coming from the same dataset.

-**Attributes coming from classical synthesizers control signals**
+Those are the classic control available on traditionnal synthesizers.
+The results are strongly alterated as these controls might not be the most appropriate for attributes modification.
+In order to obtain more natural results, the features curves should be adapted to be closer to the original curves.

 Original sound:
 <img src="audio/eurorack_single/darbouka_darbouka.png" width="100%">